Lucieno/lucieno.github.io/_pages/about.md

   - /about.html
 ---

-A Mphil. student working on applied cryptography, in particular, privacy-preserving machine learning and cryptocurrency/blockchain, under the supervision of [Prof. Sherman S.M.
+A M.Phil. student working on applied cryptography, in particular, privacy-preserving machine learning and cryptocurrencies/blockchains, under the supervision of [Prof. Sherman S.M.
 Chow](https://staff.ie.cuhk.edu.hk/~smchow/).
 I'm also a resident tutor at [CUHK's Shaw College](http://www.shaw.cuhk.edu.hk/).

 Education